dalvizu/devops-coding-exercise-bash/README.md

 solution to an interview panel of engineers and argue for any decisions you're making, so be prepared to discuss your solution.

-While this is a standard layout and uses standard libraries, feel free to use any modules you feel like and structure this any way you like.
-Be prepared to discuss your reasoning in the panel interview.

 ## DevOps problem

 ### Docker problem